What is Japanese Encephalitis?

 What is Japanese Encephalitis Vaccination?

 Contraindications: Should not be administered to individuals who have previously experienced a serious reaction to this vaccine or who are known to be hypersensitive to any of the vaccine components.
-Imojev should not be administered to anyone who is unable to receive a live vaccine.
+The attenuated live viral vaccine should not be administered to anyone who is unable to receive this type of vaccine.

 - Children ≥9 months to <18 years, one dose is given on day 0.
 Currently a booster dose can be given after 1 to 2 years, if at continued risk of infection.